-There is no planning reason for the needs of Jerusalem to be solved in the context of Ma'aleh Adumim.
-117 connecting Ma'aleh Adumim, Givat Ze'ev.
-Gush Etzion, the rest of Ierusalem, and the Jerusalem corridor by creating a continuous link (also by roadways), with the Jewish population in the Jerusalem region.
-[18]
+There is no planning reason for the needs of lerusalem to be solved in the context of Ma'aleh Adumim.

+The reason for the generous allocation of land is not related to planning but to politics.
+It is intended to serve the stated objective of the Metropolitan Jerusalem Plan, which forecasts connecting Ma'aleh Adumim, Givat Ze'ev, Gush Etzion, the rest of Ierusalem, and the Jerusalem corridor by creating a continuous link (also by roadways), with the Jewish population in the Jerusalem region.